-- Contractors and sub-contractors:
+- Contractors and sub-contractors;

 - Staff in Honorary roles;

-- Agency staff; and
+- Agency staff;

-- Committee, sub-committee and advisory group members (who may not be directly employed or engaged by the organisation).
+- Board, Committee, sub-committee and advisory group members (who may not be directlyemployed or engaged by the organisation); and

+- Members of the Council of Governors.

 4.4.
 Decision Making Staff